CyberDiscovery/cyberdisc-bot/SECURITY.md

 responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing Beano at [thebeanogamer@gmail.com](mailto:thebeanogamer@gmail.com).
+Report security bugs by emailing an administrator at [thebeanogamer@gmail.com](mailto:thebeanogamer@gmail.com).

 ## Disclosure Policy